-- the week the baby is due, - that they wish to take one weeks' leave (it must be taken in a one week block), - when they want their leave to start (employees can change their mind about the date on which they want their leave to start providing they tell their manager at least 28 days in advance). - a declaration that he or she is in an enduring relationship with the mother, will be responsible for the child's upbringing and will be taking time off to support the child's mother or care for the child.
+- the week the baby is due, - that they wish to take one/two weeks' leave (it must be taken in a one week block), - when they want their leave to start (employees can change their mind about the date on which they want their leave to start providing they tell their manager at least 28 days in advance). - a declaration that he or she is in an enduring relationship with the Parent A, will be responsible for the child's upbringing and will be taking time off to support the child's Parent A or care for the child.